 Teen Marijuana addiction refers to a condition in which the teenager becomes a frequent user and dependent on marijuana, despite the imminent adverse effects.
 There are some most frequently used drugs abused by adolescents.
 When teens are addicted to marijuana, they increase the amount they smoke and frequency, making the body tolerant.
 This condition can disorient the normal functioning of the body and brain.
-Seeking help from a teen marijuana addiction treatment center like Key Transitions can potentially save your adolescent’s life.
+Seeking help from a teen marijuana treatment center like Key Transitions can potentially save your adolescent’s life.

 The risk and extent of adolescent Marijuana addiction depend on the dosage, frequency, and potency of marijuana, as well as the individual.
 Taking marijuana in liquid, wax, and solid forms increases the chances of addiction than smoking because the concentrates of THC are much higher.
 Marijuana dabs lasts longer than we can imagine.
 On the other hand, smoking marijuana in resin form also increases dependence due to the high THC levels than dried plant parts.

 Living in Los Angeles, where Cannabis has been legal for over a decade, once a teen smokes for the first time and likes it, odds are they’ll continue smoking.
 There are so many effects of Cannabis on a child’s brain and body.
 Teen Marijuana addiction is a complex process that involves tetrahydrocannabinol (THC) and cannabinoid receptors in the brain.
 When a teen takes marijuana, the THC activates the brain receptors, improving mood and pleasure.